LaurenceHo/react-weather-app/README.md

 is based on my personal interest and previous project.

-Furthermore, this project also demonstrates how to deploy the web app to Google firebase, and use the cloud function serverless platform with React frontend.
+Furthermore, this project also demonstrates how to deploy the web app to Google firebase, and use the cloud function serverless platform with React frontend app.

 ## Prerequisites
 1. The latest version of Nodejs and npm need to be installed.